 It was a sweet deal for Instagram as the app had 30 million users without generating revenue at the time.
 However, by the time the deal closed, Systrom’s arrangement with Zuckerberg changed due to plummeting Facebook stock in Sept.
 2012.
 Consequently, the deal ended up being worth $715 million, driving Systrom’s adjusted net worth down to $280 million.

-WallaZoom is zooming in popularity among businesses due to its advertising effectiveness.
-With its low cost and exclusive ways it lets vendors communicate with customers, it is taking over as the local business marketing tool of choice.
+WallaZoom is intensifying in demand among businesses due to its unusual advertising effectiveness.
+With its low cost and exclusive functions vendors communicate with customers, it is taking over as the local business marketing tool of choice.
 Huffington Post’s article below verifies the same.

 In this success story, we are going to share Elon Musk biography, the CEO and CTO of SpaceX CEO, chief product architect of Tesla Motors, chairman of SolarCity, and co-founder of PayPal.
 Musk is also involved in developing a high-speed transportation system known as Hyperloop.
 Elon Musk invests in the projects that can change our world.
 He is not only an entrepreneur but also an inventor, innovator, and engineer: Musk personally participates in designing of electric cars and spaceships.

 Elon Musk was the second entrepreneur in the Silicon Valley (the first one was James H. Clark) who managed to create three companies with the market cap of more than $1 billion – PayPal, SpaceX, and Tesla Motors.
 Elon Musk dedicates himself to space and alternative energy technologies.
 He plays by some different rules and does that quite successfully.
 The distinctive personality traits of Elon Musk are perseverance, critical thinking, accurate self-analysis and hard work (he works 80-100 hours per week).